-However, if you’re settings your speakers for a bedroom or living room with low-bass sounds, you might want to set them to bass boost instead of gain.
-Additionally, if your speakers are used in an office or other high-traffic areas where the bass is essential, set them to gain so that they can reach higher levels of sound.
+However, if you’re setting your speakers for a bedroom or living room with low-bass sounds, you might want to set them to bass boost instead of gain.
+Additionally, if your speakers are used in an office or other high-traffic areas where the bass is essential, put them to gain so that they can reach higher levels of sound.

-What is the Best Bass Boost Frequency On Amp?
+What is the Best Bass Boost Frequency On an Amp?

 There is no definitive answer to this question as it depends on the specific amplifier you are using.
 Generally speaking, you should adjust the Bass Boost frequency on your amp to get a more balanced tone.

 This will improve the overall tone of your amplifier.
 However, there is no one-size-fits-all answer to this question.
 Some amps have lower or higher Bass Boost frequencies, so it’s essential to consult with your amplifier’s manual to find the frequency that works best for you.